suraj-kumar-mandal/suraj-kumar-mandal/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 🎓 &nbsp; I'm studying my bachelor in technology in Electrical and Electronics Engineering at NIT Sikkim.
+- 🎓 &nbsp; I'm studying Bachelor of technology in Electrical and Electronics Engineering at NIT Sikkim.
-- 💼 &nbsp; I'm working as software development for autonomous robots and firmware development for embedded systems.
+- 💼 &nbsp; I work for autonomous robots and embedded systems.
 - 🌱 &nbsp; Learning more about filtering algorithm, embedded system design.
 - ✍️ &nbsp; In my free time I read Hindi literature, cook.